 lasso being thrown at runaway lungs

-2 words that for so many seem like the unattainable.
-It is something we want so badly as asthmatics, but we struggle to get it.
-But it is something we always need to reach for and strive to obtain.
 The basic definition of asthma control is not needing your rescue inhaler for symptom relief more than 2 times per week.
-I will note here that if you have been told by your doctor to use your rescue inhaler before exercise or when outside in cold air, etc., this does not count toward the more than twice a week rule.
+Please note that if your doctor told you to use your rescue inhaler before exercise or in cold air, this does not count toward the "twice a week" rule.

 Asthma is an episodic disease.
-This means that your asthma can be under control for a while and then have flare-ups.
-While there is no cure for asthma, it can be controlled.
-For some more than others, obtaining asthma control can be incredibly difficult and frustrating.
-Here are three tips to control asthma:
+This means that your asthma can be under control for a while, and then you can have flare-ups.
+While there is no cure for asthma, the disease can be controlled.

 By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Also on your asthma action plan are specific instructions on what to do and which medications to increase or add when your asthma is starting to flare up, and when to call your doctor and/or seek emergency medical treatment.
+Your asthma action plan should include specific instructions on which medications to increase or add when your asthma flares.
+It also outlines when to call your doctor or seek emergency medical treatment.

 Just as asthma changes over time, so will your action plan.
-Whenever your medications are changed or you have new or different symptoms, you will need to have your action plan updated.
-Following your asthma action plan will help keep your asthma under better control.
+Whenever your medications change or you experience new or different symptoms, you will need to update your action plan.
+Following your asthma action plan closely will help keep your asthma under better control.

 Featured Forum